Orval Faubus

-Orval Eugene Faubus (/ˈfɔːbəs/ FAW-bəs; January 7, 1910 – December 14, 1994) was an American politician who served as the 36th Governor of Arkansas from 1955 to 1967, as a member of the Democratic Party.

-In 1957, he refused to comply with a unanimous decision of the U.S. Supreme Court in the 1954 case Brown v.
+Orval Eugene Faubus (/ˈfɔːbəs/ FAW-bəs; January 7, 1910 – December 14, 1994) was an American politician who served as the 36th governor of Arkansas from 1955 to 1967, as a member of the Democratic Party.
+He is best known for the 1957 Little Rock Crisis, when he refused to comply with a decision of the U.S. Supreme Court in the 1954 case Brown v.
 Board of Education, and ordered the Arkansas National Guard to prevent black students from attending Little Rock Central High School.
-This event became known as the Little Rock Crisis.
+He was elected to six two-year terms as governor.

 Early life and career

 Orval Eugene Faubus was born in the northwest corner of Arkansas near the village of Combs to John Samuel and Addie (née Joslen) Faubus.
 Although Sam Faubus was a socialist, and enrolled Orval at the socialist Commonwealth College, the latter went on to pursue a very different political path from that of his father.

 Faubus's first political race was in 1936 when he contested a seat in the Arkansas House of Representatives, which he lost.
 He was urged to challenge the result but declined, which earned him the gratitude of the Democratic Party.
 As a result, he was elected circuit clerk and recorder of Madison County, a post he held for two terms.

 His book, In This Faraway Land, documents the military period of his life.
 He was active in veterans' causes for the remainder of his life.
 When Faubus returned from the war, he cultivated ties with leaders of Arkansas' Democratic Party, particularly with progressive reform Governor Sid McMath, leader of the post-war "GI Revolt" against corruption, under whom he served as director of the state's highway commission.
 Meanwhile, conservative Francis Cherry defeated McMath's bid for a third term in the 1952 Democratic primary.
 Cherry became unpopular with voters, and Faubus challenged him in the 1954 primary.